jump-cellpainting/JUMP-Target/README.md

 Both `JUMP-Target-ORF` and `JUMP-Target-CRISPR` have sgRNAs and ORFs corresponding to the same set of 175 genes, of which 160 are targets of compounds in `JUMP-Target-Compound`.

-Each 3 lists fit on a single 384-well plate; the suggested plate layouts are provided (below).
+Each of the 3 lists fit on a single 384-well plate; the suggested plate layouts are provided (below).

 The target annotations were obtained from https://clue.io/repurposing.